Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Discussion

-The CDs appear to show favorable behavior both in terms of frequentist OCs and Bayesian average TIE rate and power.
+We have shown that these caps can be implemented by following the BD test decisions threshold for a given range of 'low observed conflict' values of the control arm mean $\bar{y}_C$, and by adopting for larger conflict test decision thresholds equal or more conservative than the FD ones at the selected inflated or deflated TIE rate.
+The CDs show favorable frequentist and average OCs.
 When recalibrating to achieve the same maximum frequentist TIE rate, the power loss of the CDs with respect to the UMP test is the smallest among the considered approaches.
-Moreover, when looking at average OCs and in the scenarios considered, the CDs reach values closer to the BD than the RMD-Unit, for the same maximum and minimum frequentist TIE rate in almost all scenarios.
-This is, however, not necessarily always the case, and case-by-case assessments of such average OCs are still recommended.
+Moreover, when looking at average OCs and in the scenarios considered, the CDs tend to reach values closer to the BD than the RMD-Unit, for the same maximum and minimum frequentist TIE rate in almost all scenarios.
+This is, however, not necessarily always the case, and case-by-case assessments are still recommended.

 OCs are evaluated by averaging with respect to the data (frequentist), or with respect to the prior and the data (Bayesian).
-One could also investigate behavior for realized data outcomes, and in particular investigate overlap and differences in the rejection regions induced by the CD as compared to the BD in relation to the posterior probability of the null under the informative prior $\pi$.
-The rationale for such an investigation is that Bayesian procedures are intrinsically conditional, i.e., they aim to optimize losses and perform inference conditioning on the observed data.
-Supplementary Section \ref{sec:dectheoretic} investigates this aspect and sheds light on why the CD-Constraint only approximates an optimal Bayes decision under constraints: data outcome pairs leading to a small posterior probability of the null under the $\pi$, and at the same time not leading to $z$-statistics too far from the pre-specified cut-offs, could likely be identified and included in the CD rejection region without violating the TIE rate constraints, i.e., without observing TIE rate above $\alpha^{UP}$ or below $\alpha^{LOW}$ in the prespecified regions.
+One could also investigate behavior for realized data outcomes.
+The rationale for such an investigation is that Bayesian procedures are intrinsically conditional, i.e., they aim to optimize the posterior expected loss and perform inference conditioning on the observed data.
+Web Appendix \ref{sec:dectheoretic} sheds light on why the CDC only approximates an optimal Bayes decision under constraints: additional data outcome pairs leading to a smaller posterior probability of the null under the $\pi$, and therefore a lower posterior expected loss, could likely be identified and included in the rejection region without violating the TIE rate constraints in the prespecified regions.
 This may come at a high cost in terms of complexity.
 A systematic investigation of the potential gains in this context can be of interest, but is left as a potential topic of further research.
+It is important to stress that the CDs do not specify a prior.
+While the induced Bayesian OCs appear sensible in the scenarios considered, and competitive with those of Bayesian approaches with a fixed or empirical Bayes prior, their main aim is to provide a tool to better elicit and interpret underlying assumptions on how trust in external information is translated into test decision rules.
+For this reason, the approach can be used as a stand-alone method, but also as a way to compare different dynamic borrowing mechanisms and/or further robustify such approaches to potential misspecification of the design prior when considering their long run testing performance.